Neil Cavuto: Career

 Before joining Fox, Cavuto was a principal anchor and reporter for CNBC.
 He co-anchored CNBC's initial broadcast on April 17, 1989.
 He hosted Power Lunch on CNBC, contributed to NBC's Today, and worked with the Public Broadcasting Service for 15 years reporting for Nightly Business Report.
 He was also a New York City bureau chief.

 Cavuto joined Fox News in July 1996, and became host and managing editor of Your World with Neil Cavuto when the network launched in October.
 He became a vice president of FOX Business News in March 2006.
-He serves all three positions concurrently.
-Your World is Fox's main business news program.
+He served all three positions concurrently.
+Your World was Fox's main business news program.

 He has five nominations for Cable ACE awards.
 He is the author of More Than Money and Your Money or Your Life.
 Both books were New York Times best sellers.

 A frequent critic of President Donald Trump, Cavuto has been labeled a "Trump skeptic" by NPR and The Daily Beast.
-In February 2020, Trump dedicated 20 minutes of a rally in Colorado Springs, Colorado to attacking him.
+In February 2020, Trump dedicated 20 minutes of a rally in Colorado Springs, Colorado, to attacking him.

+On December 19, 2024, it was announced that Cavuto would be leaving Fox News after 28 years on air after declining to accept a new contract from the network.